-However, its protection is deemed as weak on its own, but it is a considerably photostable chemical, therefore it is most often used to stabilize other photo-unstable UV filters such as Avobenzone.
+However, its protection is deemed weak on its own, but it is a considerably photostable chemical; therefore it is most often used to stabilize other photo-unstable UV filters such as Avobenzone.

-It is also used to improve the water-resistance of chemical sunscreens which is something chemical sunscreens are really known for.
+It is also used to improve the water resistance of chemical sunscreens, which chemical sunscreens are really known for.

 It is a blocker that protects against both UVA and UVB lights and it is included in a wide range of chemical sunscreens.

-However, Avobenzone is sensitive to light so, in order to increase its stability and duration of action, photo stabilizers such as Octocrylene (above) have to be added in the product.
+However, Avobenzone is sensitive to light so, to increase its stability and duration of action, photo stabilizers such as Octocrylene (above) have to be added in the product.